clojure-emacs/cider/README.md

 ### CIDER's nREPL middleware

 Much of CIDER's functionality depends on the presence of CIDER's own [nREPL middleware][cider-nrepl].
-When `cider-jack-in` (<kbd>C-c M-j</kbd>) is used CIDER takes care of injecting it and its other dependencies.
+Starting with version 0.11, When `cider-jack-in` (<kbd>C-c M-j</kbd>) is used, CIDER takes care of injecting it and its other dependencies.

 **`profiles.clj` or `profile.boot` don't need to be modified anymore for the above usecase!**

 If you don't want `cider-jack-in` to inject dependencies automatically, set `cider-inject-dependencies-at-jack-in` to nil.
-Note that you'll have to setup the dependencies yourself (see the section below).
+Note that you'll have to setup the dependencies yourself (see the section below), just as in CIDER 0.10 and older.

 If a standalone REPL is preferred, you need to invoke `cider-connect` (instead of `cider-jack-in`) and you'll need to manually add the dependencies to your Clojure project (explained in the following section).

 #### Setting up a standalone REPL